jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 There are other alternatives.

 ### Friends
-Many of your classmates are going through the same internship interview process with you.
+Many of your classmates are going through the same internship interview process as you.
 Set up mock interviews among each other.

 If you know someone in your major who's a year or two older than you and has already been through the process, then see if that person is willing to do a mock interview with you.